CarmenPopoviciu/protractor-styleguide/README.md

 with each other and have the expected behavior as an overall, so for instance that the break lights turn on when the driver steps on the breaks or that the wheels start turning when the driver steps on the acceleration pedal, and so on.

-Again, it is very important to keep in mind, that just like with unit tests, e2e tests are black-box tests and only care about the functionality of the application from an end user point of view.
+It is very important to keep in mind that, maybe contrary to unit tests, e2e tests are black-box tests and only care about the functionality of the application from an end user point of view.
 Whether or not the services around the application work properly, or that responses from the server are correct, and so on, is outside the scope of e2e testing and should be handled as separate tests, which we will not cover in this article.
 Rule of thumb is again to mock all